-Learn the YouTube Partner Program requirements
+1. Sign up for the YouTube Partner Program

 First things first, you’ll need to join the YouTube Partner Program (YPP).
 This gives you access to YouTube monetization features such as advertising revenue, channel memberships, the merchandise shelf, and more.

-Unfortunately, the YouTube Partner Program is not just something you can sign up to.
+Unfortunately, the YouTube Partner Program is not just something you can sign up for.
 There are a number of criteria that you have to meet before YouTube even considers your channel for membership.
 These include: